ManueGE/MGEStyles/README.md

 The final step is to apply the styles.
 There is 2 ways to do it:

 #### Using Interface Builder:
-When you use the default `MGEStyle` a new property appears in the attribute inspector in the interface builder.
+When you use the **Default** flavour, a new property appears in the attribute inspector in the interface builder.
 It is called **Mge Style**.
 Here you should provide the key of the registered style you want to apply:

 ![](https://github.com/ManueGE/MGEStyles/blob/master/readme_imgs/mgestyles_inspector.png?raw=true)